Router Configuration

 3. CORS Configuration

-Cross-Origin Resource Sharing (CORS) configuration is used to control cross-origin request access permissions:
+Cross-Origin Resource Sharing (CORS) configuration is used to control cross-origin request access:

 cors: